-The man glowers fiercely and takes three small sapphire dice from his pocket and tosses them on a smooth spot polished into the graphite ground.
+The man glowers fiercely, takes three small sapphire dice from his pocket, and tosses them on a smooth spot polished into the graphite ground.
 They turn the sparkles of light around them into clinks and clatters and slowly came to rest, each die touching the others.

 “I see nine, twelve, and fifty-four.
 What number will you choose?”